 3. Let in light and keep plants clean.

 To accommodate low light levels, keep leafy plants clean.
-Dust cuts down on the light necessary for photosynthesis, which feeds the plant.
+Dust cuts down on the light that is necessary to feed the plant through photosynthesis.
 Here's how you can keep plants clean:

 - Use a rag and clean warm water, or put the whole plant in the shower.
 This is a good way to remove pests such as aphids, mealy bugs, scale, and spider mites, too.
 Finish up the makeover by removing brown and dead leaves to prevent disease.